feedfm/iOS-RadioPlayer/README.md

 }
 ```

 - That's it!
+Music and stations can be added and removed server side,
+so there's no more touching required.
 Run your app and groove out!